Host institution: Tallinn University (TLU) 🇪🇪

 We offer an attractive compensation and benefits package, including the following:

-- International mobility for academic secondment at Aalborg University (Copenhagen)
+- Academic secondment at Aalborg University in Copenhagen.

 5. Apply